-Once you've made your decision that this is indeed the breed for you, the next step is to find a responsible and reputable Breeder.
+Once you’ve made your decision that this is indeed the breed for you, the next step is to find a responsible and reputable Breeder.
 This is not a task that should be taken lightly and again, research is necessary.
-With a popular breed like the Labrador Retriever the MOST popular according to CKC and AKC registration statistics there are a great number of Breeders available.
-Visit several and don't be afraid to ask questions.
+With a popular breed like the German Shepherd, there are a great number of Breeders available.
+Visit several and don’t be afraid to ask questions.
 A Breeder should always be more than willing to provide you with all the answers to your questions and then some.
 The Breeder should be open and honest about health and temperament testing, and provide you with certificates as requested.
-In return, you should expect to be questioned as well A responsible Breeder is always very particular about who he/she sells his/her dogs to.
-If you visit a Breeder and you feel that you have revealed very little about yourself and yet the Breeder is ready and willing to sell you a pup with virtually no questions asked Walk away!
+In return, you should expect to be questioned (or rather, grilled) as well — A responsible Breeder is always very particular about who he/she sells his/her dogs to.
+If you visit a Breeder and you feel that you have revealed very little about yourself and yet the Breeder is ready and willing to sell you a pup with virtually no questions asked — Walk away!
 This is not a responsible Breeder.
-Whether you are looking for a family companion; a show dog; a field hunter, a dog who competes in obedience, agility, or any other sport; or you want a dog you can work with as an Assistance Dog, Guide Dog, Therapy, Search and Rescue, Police work, or other, the most important aspects are the dog's physical and mental health.
+Whether you are looking for a companion; a show dog; a dog who competes in obedience, agility, tracking, Schutzhund, or any other sport; or you want a dog you can work with in Search and Rescue, Police work, Therapy, or other, the most important aspects are the dog’s physical and mental health.

-A responsible and ethical Breeder's main goal is to produce only the highest quality Labrador Retrievers that will better the gene pool.
-The responsible Breeder studies the pedigrees for quality, health, longevity, temperament and working ability.
+A responsible and ethical Breeder’s main goal is to produce only the highest quality German Shepherd Dogs that will better the gene pool.
+The responsible Breeder studies the pedigrees for quality, health, longevity, temperament and working ability, sometimes travelling great distances to find the best male to match the female.
 The responsible Breeder views health testing of their breeding stock as the norm in their breeding program and will provide you with copies of certifications.
-Most responsible Breeders are involved in some aspect of competition, whether it is the show ring for Conformation titles or competitive sports such as Obedience or Field Trials.
-While this may not be something you are interested in pursuing with your new dog, it is still an important point in that it helps prove the Breeder's real interest in the betterment of the breed itself.
+Most responsible Breeders are involved in some aspect of competition, whether it is the show ring for Conformation titles or competitive sports such as Schutzhund or Obedience.
+While this may not be something you are interested in pursuing with your new dog, it is still an important point in that it helps prove the Breeders real interest in the betterment of the breed itself.
 Ask for references from previous puppy buyers as well as information on any clubs that the Breeder may be a member of.
 Verify these references and check that the Breeder is in good standing with the club(s).

 For more information on finding a responsible breeder, see: